nickydraz/Mobile_App_Project_4/README.md

 Repo for the third project of CSC 410

 Project 3 will be your first step into mobile game development.
+- You will be graded on how well the game performs and how enjoyable it is!

 <h2>Items to Complete:</h2>
   - Required sound actions:
-    - Player/Enemy fires
+    - Enemy fires
-    - Player Hit
     - Enemy Hit
-    - Background Music on Loop (may use sound manager with small files or media player)
-  - You will be graded on how well the game performs and how enjoyable it is!

 <h2>Completed Steps</h2>
 - Player